Monday.com launched in 2014 after CEO Roy Mann left his CTO position at Wix. Today 80,000 organizations across the globe use Monday.

 Monday Hits $13m in ARR in 2017, 300% yoy Growth

 A little over a year later and Monday tripled their customer count and ARR to 15,000 and $13M respectively.
 That’s top quartile growth.
 How’d they do it?

 Mann told Latka they have had success using Instagram to sell to corporate clients.
 Using a $1.5M a month online marketing budget they use an internal business intelligence engine to track ROI on each individual marketing campaign.

 Mann explains they do this by hooking up their spending to the API’s of Facebook or Google.
 If the ROI is positive, they deploy more capital into the campaign.
 The BI engine is called Big Brain.

 Gross logo churn is between 1.5% and 2% monthly or about 20% annually.
+(Check out our guide to churn management).
 Net revenue retention is just over 100% which means expansion revenue from existing customers is roughly 20%.

 A few months before this interview they raised another $25M from Insight Venture Partners which was used to scale the team to 70 people split evenly between engineers, marketing, and sales.

 The rest was used for their large marketing budget that allowed them to grow 300% in just over a year from $4m in 2016 revenue to $13m in 2017 revenue.

 How does a company go from $13M ARR to receiving a $1.9B valuation is just two years?

 In July of 2018 they raised an additional $50M at a $520M valuation. $20M of which was equity and the additional $30M was debt.